bitzhangcy/Neural-PDE-Solver/README.md

    *Yinqing Pan, Ren Wang, and Bingzhong Wang.*

-1. **En-DeepONet: An enrichment approach for enhancing the expressivity of neural operators with applications to seismology.** Computer Methods in Applied Mechanics and Engineering, 2023. [paper](https://www.sciencedirect.com/science/article/pii/S0045782523008046)
+1. **En-DeepONet: An enrichment approach for enhancing the expressivity of neural operators with applications to seismology.** CMAME, 2023. [paper](https://www.sciencedirect.com/science/article/pii/S0045782523008046)

    *Ehsan Haghighat, Umair bin Waheed, and George Karniadakis.*